-After searching several years, A Rocha Czech has found an ideal site for a centre in a river valley near Dobruška, in Northeastern Bohemia.
-It was originally a grain mill, then a textile mill, located in one-half of an old, spacious building located on 2.5 hectares of land – meadows and forests – within thirty kilometres of the ecologically important Eagle Mountains, Grandmother’s Valley and the Rozkoš reservoir.
+A Rocha Czech’s centre, Krupárna (”the mill”) is located on a river valley near Dobruška, in Northeastern Bohemia, surrounded by 2.5 hectares of meadows and forests, and within thirty kilometres of the ecologically important Eagle Mountains, Grandmother’s Valley and the Rozkoš reservoir.
+Krupárna is an old, spacious building that was originally a grain mill, then a textile mill.
 A stream that used to power an old-fashioned water wheel still runs through the building; we intend to install a turbine that will provide an alternative, water-powered source of electricity.

+After extensive renovation of The Mill, we’ll have two large classrooms with space for nature exhibitions, smaller common rooms, a library, office, workshop, small kitchen and a storeroom.
 The other half of the building is residential and will provide apartments for two A Rocha families.

-After extensive renovation of The Mill, we’ll have two large classrooms with space for nature exhibits, smaller common rooms, a library, office, workshop, small kitchen and a storeroom.
 In the attic that encompasses the whole building, we’ll have a large dormitory and smaller guestrooms, with a capacity for about twenty-five visitors and volunteers.

 Krupárna will enable us to expand our educational, ecological and environmental programmes for elementary and secondary schools.
 It will also provide a base for university volunteers engaged in conservation research and practical fieldwork.
 We also envision an office in the centre for a researcher and advisor in the field of ecological agriculture.